ejsmont-artur/php-circuit-breaker/README.md

 Since you are recording failed and successful operations you can now use them in the front end as well to hide payment options that are failing.

-Example code could look like this:
+Frontend rendering the available payment options could look like this:
 <pre>
     $factory = new Ejsmont\CircuitBreaker\Factory();
     $circuitBreaker = $factory->getSingleApcInstance(30, 300);